cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 Cloudify Manager 5.0.5 introduces a new cluster architecture to Cloudify.
 This cluster is comprised of 3 separate services that construct the entire Cloudify solution:
 1. Cloudify Management service – The Management service embeds the Cloudify workers framework, the REST API, the User Interface infrastructure and other backend services.
 The Cloudify Management service is a cluster of at least two Manager nodes running in an active/active mode.
 1. PostgreSQL database cluster – This service provides a high-availability PostgreSQL cluster based on [Patroni](https://patroni.readthedocs.io/en/latest/).
 The cluster must consist of at least 3 nodes.
 1. RabbitMQ cluster – This service provides a high-availability RabbitMQ cluster based on the RabbitMQ best practices.
 The cluster must consist of 3 nodes.

 * An optional service is the load-balancer that is Used to distribute the load between the different manager nodes.

 This guide describes the process of configuring and installing such a cluster:
-1. [Certificates setup] ({{ relref "install_maintain/installation/installing-cluster.md#certificates setup" >}}))
+1. [Certificates Setup] ({{ relref "install_maintain/installation/installing-cluster.md#certificates-setup" >}}))
-1. [Installing services] ({{ relref "install_maintain/installation/installing-cluster.md#installing-services" >}})
+1. [Installing Services] ({{ relref "install_maintain/installation/installing-cluster.md#installing-services" >}})
 1. [After Installation] ({{ relref "install_maintain/installation/installing-cluster.md#after-installation" >}}))

 {{% note title="Externally hosted PostgreSQL and RabbitMQ" %}}
-In case you use an Externally hosted PostgreSQL or RabbitMQ (i.e. "bring your own", please make sure you go over all sections and read the relevant information for this case.
+In case you use an Externally hosted PostgreSQL or RabbitMQ, i.e. "bring your own", please make sure you go over all sections and read the relevant information for this case.
+{{% /note %}}

+{{% note title="VMs setup" %}}
+Before you proceed, make sure you have all VMs spinning, that they are all allocated with a public-ip, and that they are configured according to the [prerequisites guide] ({{< relref "install_maintain/installation/prerequisites.md" >}}).
+If you use Cloudify best-practice, you would need 10 VMs spinning: 3 PostgreSQL nodes, 3 RabbitMQ nodes, 3 Cloudify Management service nodes, and 1 load-balancer instance.
 {{% /note %}}